 Preservation Hall is home to the famous Preservation Hall Jazz Band.
 Founded in the 1950’s, this small art gallery became the gathering place for some of the best musicians in New Orleans.

 Live music is played at least 350 days a year.
 You’ll hear the best of traditional New Orleans jazz and experience the culture and history of the great melting pot, American sound.
 This is high on my must see in New Orleans list.

 When To Go

 New Orleans is often hot and humid, so depending on your preferences in weather, you may want to avoid the summer months.
 June through November is officially hurricane season, so it is not typically recommended that you visit during those months.
 December and January are a great time to be there.
 It maybe a little chilly, but it’s festive and much less crowded.
 February is Mardi Gras season and is always the most popular, busy, and crowded time of the year.
 The weather is comfortable and the parties are amazing!
 March through May is a really lovely time to visit.

 Where To Stay

 New Orleans is such a hub for tourists and conventions, that the choices of hotels in and around the French Quarter are boundless.
 I think, if it is your first visit, you are safest with one of the big hotels.
-They will be within walking distance of the Quarter, they will be safe, they often have deals, and they will have concierge services to help you with your plans.
+They’ll be within walking distance of the Quarter, will be safe, often have deals, and will have concierge services to help you with your plans.
 Check out Expedia for some great choices.
 If you are choosing the VRBO route, be sure to check the reviews!
 Some of the neighborhoods may not be as safe as they seem.